clairegregg/clairegregg.github.io/aboutme.md

 Hi, I'm Claire!👋 I'm a 4th Year computer science student studying in Trinity College Dublin.
 I have a particular interest in technical infrastructure, and how systems work.
 I love well written and well-structured code.

-I'm currently looking for a 6-8 month internship starting in January 2024.
+I'm currently looking for a 3 month internship summer internship for 2024.

 ___
 ___